 The HAS-BLED scale contains nine factors that you need to pay attention to to evaluate the major bleeding risk properly:

 - Hypertension - often defined as blood pressure over 140/90 mmHg.
 In the HAS-BLED score you score a point when the SBP (systolic blood pressure) is over 160 mmHg.
 Remember - the presence of arterial hypertension is not always decisive; uncontrolled blood pressure is the more serious risk factor.

-- Abnormal renal function - if the patient is on chronic dialysis, has a renal transplant, or a serum-measured creatinine level over 200 µmol/l (2.26 mg/dL) - which is always reflected in the GFR parameter as well.
+- Abnormal renal function - if the patient is on chronic dialysis, has a renal transplant, or a serum-measured creatinine level over 200 µmol/l (2.26 mg/dL), and lowered calculated GFR.

 - Abnormal liver function - defined as liver cirrhosis or if biochemical indicators: bilirubin > 2x upper limit normal (UNL) or AST/ASP/AP > 3x UNL.